Healthy Life Trainer

 • Sugar Syrup: You need to prepare the sugar syrup separately.
 Follow the instructions on how to prepare it to get the best result.
 Note that there are different ways of making sugar syrup.

-How to make Basbousa?
+How to Make Basbousa?

-Grease a 30cm baking pan with butter.
+One - Preparations: Preheat the oven to 180C/350F and grease a 30cm baking pan with butter.

-Making the sugar syrup: In a saucepan, add sugar, water, and lemon juice over medium to high heat.
+Three - Make the sugar syrup: In a saucepan, add sugar, water, and lemon juice over medium to high heat.
 Bring to a boil, then let it simmer for 6-7minutes, then turn off the heat and let it cool down.

-Making the semolina cake: Melt the butter in the microwave or on the stove.
+Four - Make the semolina cake: Melt the butter in the microwave or on the stove.

-Add to the previous mixture milk, sugar, and the heavy syrup mix until combined, then transfer the mixture into the baking pan.
-Cut it using a knife (optional) and top it with some hazelnuts.
+Six: Add to the semolina mixture milk (or greek yogurt), sugar, and the heavy syrup mix until combined, then transfer the mixture (thick batter) into the baking pan.

-Semolina Cake in a baking pan
+Egyptian Basbousa in a baking pan.

-Top Tips
+Success Tips

 • Brush the baking pan generously with ghee, butter or even baking spry.